chenCL1995/GitSkill/README.md

 # GitSkill
-a example for learning how to use github and git create a new branch "dec“
+a example for learning how to use github and git create a new branch "dec"